sajjadh47/wp-after-login-redirect-advanced/readme.txt

 Redirect user to anywhere at your will.

 == Description ==
 Send user to custom page after successful user login.
-Filter user by id, email, username and by user role to redirect user to specific page.
+Filter user by id, email, username, user role and by user visited country to redirect user to specific page.

 = Features: =
 - Redirect Users After Login
 - Automatically Redirect to Specific Pages Based on Defined Filters
 - Auto-Suggest URLs for All Pages and Posts in the "Redirect To" Field
 - Create Unlimited Filters
+- Redirect by user visited country
 - Filter Enable / Disable Option
 - Save Filter Settings via AJAX
 - Compatibility with WooCommerce My Account page login